 We may ask you to bring the same information about other members of your household who are moving with you.
 You also need to tell us at least three areas where you prefer to live so you can be matched to a suitable property.

 Household members are people who permanently live with you, and can include extended family and boarders.

 People with the greatest needs are placed first.
-While you’re waiting for social housing it’s a good idea to keep looking for other housing.
+While you’re waiting for public housing it’s a good idea to keep looking for other housing.
 We can help you with that.

 What if I don’t qualify?

-If you don’t qualify for social housing, we’ll help you to get the information you need to find a place to live.
+If you don’t qualify for public housing, we’ll help you to get the information you need to find a place to live.